 A water feature in the garden can transform even the smallest space into a serene oasis.
 Fountains, waterfalls, and ponds are just a few of the features homeowners are adding to their backyard retreats.

-A carefully positioned shade tree also helps cool the home’s interior during the summer, saving you money on your power bills.
-The experts at Colorado State University claim that shade trees planted on the east side of the house prevent morning heat and when planted on the west and southwest side of the house, they prevent heat buildup from the afternoon sun.
+The interior of the house can be kept cooler during the warm summer months by strategically placing shade trees, which can result in lower monthly utility costs.
+They say that shade trees planted on the east side of the house minimize morning heat, and that when planted on the west and southwest side of the home, they prevent heat buildup from the afternoon sun.
 These claims come from the specialists at Colorado State University.